RedHatInsights/quickstarts/docs/quickstarts/README.md

 1. Create a Jira for the platform development team in the [RHCLOUD Jira project](https://issues.redhat.com/projects/RHCLOUD/issues/RHCLOUD-15910?filter=allopenissues).
 Add the **platform-experience** label to the issue.
 2. Open a PR against the [GitHub repository](https://github.com/RedHatInsights/quickstarts) with your update.
 Add the developer contacts `@Hyperkid123` or `@ryelo` in the PR description, and add the Jira link in a comment.

-#### Engineering tasks
+### Engineering tasks

 From here, it's up to the engineering team to merge the PR to the Hybrid Cloud Console.
-If you are writing a quickstart, you can skip this information and continue to the next section, _Close the loop_.
+If you are writing a quickstart, you can continue to the next section, _Close the loop_.

 Your quick start will show up in the Hybrid Cloud Console [stage environment](https://console.stage.redhat.com/) first - To publish live on the Hybrid Cloud Console [production environment](https://console.redhat.com/), engineering must create an `app-sre` pull request.

-##### Query quickstarts for a specific application `/api/v1/quickstarts?application={appname}`
+#### Query quickstarts for a specific application `/api/v1/quickstarts?application={appname}`

 To get quickstarts for the `new-application`, use the following query: